ESPRI-Mod/synda/sdt/doc/files.md

 # Synda Files

-This document describes most important files and folders
+This document describes most important files in use in Synda

 ### credentials.conf